Show by Label

 In any case, I'm happy with the results of the cleaning session now.

-In the meantime, I discovered the reason for my reflow issues.
-It turns out that my solder paste is expired.
+In the meantime, I may have discovered the reason for my reflow issues.
+It turns out that my solder paste is probably expired.
 I used SN4258 (Sn42/Bi58/Ag1), 138C melting point with a mesh (size of balls) 20-38um, or size #4.
 Unfortunately, there is no expiration date.

 The effects that I see are exactly what is described when using expired solder paste.
 I always keep mine in the fridge, but it explains a lot.
 Unfortunately, I can't find the purchase date anymore but must be less than a year.
 I ordered it when I was working on my reflow hotplate.
 Lesson learned...